RhetTbull/osxphotos/README.md

 IMG_9854.JPG
 IMG_9855.JPG
 ```

+#### `burst_albums`
+If photo is a non-selected burst photo, returns a list of albums any other photos in the same burst set, are contained in.
+Otherwise, returns `PhotoInfo.albums`.
+If a burst photo which has unselected burst images (e.g. the burst images are in the library but haven't been selected by the user using the "Make a selection" feature) is placed in a an album, Photos treats only the selected "key" photo as in the album.
+The unselected burst images, while associated with the photo in the album, are not technically in the album.
+If you are handling one of these unselected burst photos and want to know which album it would be in based on which albums it's selected key images are in, use `burst_albums`.
+See also [burst_album_info](#burst_album_info) and [albums](#albums).

+#### `burst_album_info`
+If photo is non-selected burst photo, teturns a list of [AlbumInfo](#AlbumInfo) objects representing the albums any other photos in the same burst set are contained in.
+Otherwise, returns `PhotoInfo.album_info`.
+See also [burst_albums](#burst_albums) and [album_info](#album_info).

 #### `live_photo`
 Returns True if photo is an Apple live photo (ie. it has an associated "live" video component), otherwise returns False.
 See [path_live_photo](#path_live_photo).